Manage a cloud server

-This article describes the different methods for performing server management tasks in the Cloud Control Panel.
-You can use the Cloud Control Panel to perform administrative tasks in as few clicks as possible.
+This article describes the different methods for performing server management tasks in the Cloud Control Panel in as few clicks as possible.

 Accessing server management tasks